 Once notified of selection for testing, you must remain in direct sight of the Doping Control Officer or Chaperone until the Doping Control Officer is satisfied that the sample collection procedure is complete.
+You are required to provide your first sample after notification for doping control purposes.
+You will be asked to provide some form of identification, whether or not you have been tested before.

 It is important to remember that any refusal, evasion or attempt to evade the sample collection process may result in an anti-doping rule violation and a ban from all sport.